nus-cs2103/website-base/admin/ip-tasks-fragment.md

 <div class="indented-level1">

-{{ icon_info }}  Note that you no longer need to keep the text-based UI after adding a GUI.
+{{ icon_info }}  Note that you no longer need to (although you are welcome to) keep the text-based UI after adding a GUI.
 Similarly, there is no need to use the I/O redirection style automated testing anymore (that technique is suited for text UIs only).
 </div>
 </div>
 {#====================================================================================================================#}